Leases · Policy

 “The deal itself was significant beyond the value it created in the asset,” said Bronsnick.
 “From a market perspective, it set off a cascade of other large deals that are either in progress, close to signing, or signed.
 From that standpoint, it further validated Jersey City.
 Anytime you have a major banking institution recommit to a location, it only helps tell the story for other occupiers.”

-Rob Norton, a senior vice president of brokerage services for CBRE (CBRE), which represented Bank of America in the deal, notes that the renewal expanded what was possible in the minds of many of Jersey City’s owners.
+Rob Norton, a senior vice president of brokerage services for CBRE (CBRE), believes that the renewal expanded what was possible in the minds of many of Jersey City’s owners.
+(Other brokers at CBRE represented Bank of America in the deal.)

 “Getting rid of a large block of space like that was very helpful,” said Norton.
 “I think it made a lot of other landlords optimistic that they could do the same thing, and it narrowed down the optionality for a big-block tenant that wanted to come to that market.”